IAS 19th Annual Conference 8th & 9th October 2015

-‘Self Harm in Ireland’s Young Adults’.
-What is happening, why and what to do?
+‘Self Harm in Young Adults Males’: What is happening, Why and What to do?

 Spotting the Signs Early: ‘Earlier identification and intervention of ‘At Risk’ individuals in schools and colleges’

-Mr Gerry Raleigh, Director, National Office for Suicide Prevention
+Mr Gerry Raleigh, Director, National Office for Suicide Prevention, HSE, Dublin

 To register your interest please mail firstname.lastname@example.org